ferror18/back-end/README.md

 	{
-		"name": "Awsome Board Name", //Include Only if updating this field "description": "my Description", //Include Only if updating this field "is_public": "true", //Include Only if updating this field "rm_article": 1, //Include Only if updating this field "add_article": 1, //Include Only if updating this field }
+		"name": "Awsome Board Name", //Include Only if updating this field "description": "my Description", //Include Only if updating this field "is_public": "true" //Include Only if updating this field }
 ```
 #### *SUCCESS*